FazeFlynn/CloudDevOps-Class/readme.md

 ---

 ### **Phase 4: Code Quality and Security Analysis**
-- **Definition**: This phase evaluates the quality of the codebase and checks for security vulnerabilities.
+This phase evaluates the quality of the codebase and checks for security vulnerabilities.
 - **Key Activities**:
   1. **Static Analysis**:
      - Detect code smells, technical debt, and maintainability issues.